-28. Members of collegial bodies, the Company's chief executive officer, the chief financial officer
+28. Members of collegial bodies, the Company's executive director, the chief accountant

-Personal status Name, surname Number of shares owned in the Issuer Start date End date Board: Chairman of the Board Vytautas Lygnugaris 2 949 852 2011-04-29 2015-04-29 Board member Igoris Uba 1 264 222 2011-04-29 2015-04-29 Board member Audrius Žiugžda - 2011-04-29 2015-04-29 Board member Egidijus Bernotas - 2011-04-29 2015-04-29 Board member Aurimas Lygnugaris - 2011-04-29 2015-04-29 Head of administration and Chief financial officer: President & CEO Vytautas Lygnugaris 2 949 852 2003-10-07 - Chief Financial Officer Renaldas Vyšniauskas - 2004-02-17 -
+Personal status Name, surname Number of shares owned in the Issuer Start date End date Board: Chairman of the Board Vytautas Lygnugaris - 2011-04-29 2015-04-29 Board member Igoris Uba - 2011-04-29 2015-04-29 Board member Audrius Žiugžda - 2011-04-29 2015-04-29 Board member Egidijus Bernotas - 2011-04-29 2015-04-29 Board member Aurimas Lygnugaris - 2011-04-29 2015-04-29 Head of administration and C hief financial officer: Executive Director Mindaugas Petrauskas 1 664 2012-07-02 - Chief Accountant Diana Povilaitienė - 2011-03-01 -

-Vytautas Lygnugaris - Chairman of the Board and President & CEO of Limarko laivininkystės kompanija AB.
-Mr. Lygnugaris is also the Chairman of the Board of Lithuanian Shipowners Association, Limarko UAB, Limarko jūrų agentūra UAB and Baltkonta UAB.
+Vytautas Lygnugaris - Chairman of the Board of Limarko laivininkystės kompanija AB.
+Mr. Lygnugaris is also the Chairman of the Board of Lithuanian Ship-owners Association, Limarko UAB, Limarko jūrų agentūra UAB and Baltkonta UAB.
 In 2002 he graduated from the Baltic Management Institute with the executive MBA.
 In 1987 he graduated from State Maritime Academy of St. Petersburg.

 Igoris Uba - member of the Board.
 Mr. Uba is the director general, member of the Board of Limarko UAB, Limarko jūrų agentūra UAB and Baltkonta UAB.
-He is also the member of the Board of Lithuanian Shipbrokers and Agents Association.
 In 2004 he graduated from the Baltic Management Institute with the executive MBA.
 In 1984 he graduated from State Maritime Academy of St. Petersburg.

 Audrius Žiugžda - member of the Board.
-Mr. Žiugžda is the Chief Executive Officer of Šiaulių bankas, AB, member of the advisory Board of LitCapital UAB.
+Mr. Žiugžda is the Chief Executive Officer and Deputy Chairman of the Board of Šiaulių bankas, AB, Board Member of Vytautas Magnus University.
 During 1992-2010 held various positions within AB SEB bank and during 2006-2010 he was the Chairman of the bank.
 In 2010 Mr. Žiugžda was the Advisor to CEO of TEO LT.
 In 1995 completed studies of business administration and management in Vytautas Magnus University and was awarded Master's degree.
 The Company considers A. Žiugžda to be an independent member of the Board.

 Egidijus Bernotas - member of the Board.
 Mr. Bernotas is Attorney-at-law at Bernotas & Dominas Glimstedt law firm.
-He is also a member of the Board at Adminiculum UAB, Public Enterprise European Social, Legal and Economic Projects and Mediaras UAB.
+He is also a member of the Board at Adminiculum UAB, Mediaras UAB and Charity Fund "Sport future".
 In 1994 he graduated from the Law Faculty of Vilnius University with a master's degree in law.
 The Company considers Mr. Bernotas to be an independent member of the Board.

 Aurimas Lygnugaris - member of the Board.
-Mr. Aurimas Lyugnugarois is the head of Klaipeda Region Corporate Customers Unit at Nordea Bank Finland Plc Lietuvos skyrius (from July 2009); during 2004-2009 held various positions at Swedbank, AB.
+Mr. Aurimas Lygnugaris is the head of Klaipeda Region Corporate Customers Unit at Nordea Bank Finland Plc Lietuvos skyrius (from July 2009); during 2004-2009 held various positions at Swedbank, AB.
 In 2004 he graduated from International School of Management with a Bachelor of Business Management (specialization - Finance management), in 2011 he graduated from the Baltic Management Institute with the executive MBA.